Upcoming Festivals and Fall Events in Spokane

 NORTHWEST WINTERFEST

 Dec.
-2-Jan.
-1
+1 -31st

 Remember the incredibly cool Chinese Lantern Festival at Riverfront Park back in 2015?
 A slightly scaled back and more holiday-themed version is returning this year when the Northwest Winterfest takes over the Spokane County fairgrounds.
-Transitioning from being the outdoor, drive-through event of 2021, this year’s Winterfest is all inside (where it’s warm!), and features dozens of highly detailed, lighted lantern displays, from Santa to cute woodland animals and decorated evergreens, plus more.
+Transitioning from being the outdoor, drive-through event of years past, this year’s Winterfest is all inside (where it’s warm!), and features dozens of highly detailed, lighted lantern displays, from Santa to cute woodland animals and decorated evergreens, plus more.
 There are also food vendors, games and other activities to enjoy.
 Details are still coming together, but mark your calendars now for this fun, family-friendly multicultural experience.

 Location: Spokane County Fair & Expo Center